 - Some formulas have relative and absolute references.
 You need to enter them properly to avoid any erroneous results.

-Now you know how to create a skewed bell curve in excel.
+Now you know how to create a skewed bell curve in Excel.
 Do you have any further queries or suggestions?
 Then please use the comment section below for that.
-You can also visit our ExcelDemy blog to explore more about excel.
 Stay with us and keep learning.